 Disorders that reduce the digestion or absorption of fats will make it more difficult for vitamin D to be absorbed into the body.

-Occasionally, rickets may occur in children who have disorders of the liver, or who cannot convert vitamin D to its active form.
+Sometimes, rickets may occur in children who have disorders of the liver.
+These children cannot convert vitamin D to its active form.

 Symptoms of rickets include: